Why Group Therapy is a Beneficial Approach to Mental Health Care

 What is the intensive outpatient program (IOP)?

 IOP is unique to Lakeland Regional Health in that it is not only the first IOP program for the hospital, but it is also the trailblazer for group therapy offered in an ambulatory behavioral health setting at the hospital.
-Some examples that would be similar would be the daily groups that are offered on inpatient by our occupational therapists, recreational therapists, chaplain, dietician, and inpatient social workers, though these may be viewed more as educational and enrichment groups rather than traditional group therapy.
+Some examples that would be similar would be the daily groups that are offered in inpatient settings by our occupational therapists, recreational therapists, chaplain, dietician, and inpatient social workers, though these may be viewed more as educational and enrichment groups rather than traditional group therapy.

 Our outpatient programs provide comprehensive treatment facilitated by knowledgeable and compassionate staff in comfortable treatment rooms, and services are individualized depending on each person’s needs.
 Some of the services offered are evaluation, psychotherapy, and psychiatry for varying mental health challenges by one of our skilled LMHCs, LCSWs, APRNs, licensed psychologists, and/or board-certified psychiatrists.
 We also offer outpatient ECT for patients who would benefit from the procedure.